 The Mental Health Foundation has hosted Mental Health Awareness Week in the second week of May since 2000.
 In previous years, the week has focused on how mindfulness, anxiety, sleep deprivation and relationships can impact our mental health.
 In 2017, the theme will be ‘surviving to thriving’.
-This year at Blythe Valley Park, we will be looking at how we can help our tenants step away from work and find time to relax within their working day through a range of fun and free workshops on site.
+This year at Blythe Valley Park, we will be looking at how we can help our occupiers step away from work and find time to relax within their working day through a range of fun and free workshops on site.
 Click read more to find out what they will be and how you can sign up to attend!

 A 2009 study by McManus et al shows that approximately 1 in 4 people in the UK will experience a mental health problem each year, which means that many of us will be affected in our lifetimes, so encouraging wellness in the workplace can only help to reduce the number of people affected.